 Skinny Puppy’s reunion tour in 2004 was a big production.
 Founders Nivek Ogre and cEvin Key were properly outraged by the war in Iraq, and The Greater Wrong of the Right, the band’s first new album in eight years, was an anti-Bush polemic.
 The stage show aimed to match the album’s political content.
 Elaborate, expensive-looking CGI videos were projected behind the band: during one number, hydraulic oil drills hammer to the beat, their scaly phalli fucking the mechanical butterfly vaginas of engorged pupae.
 The big budget show got a deluxe, two-DVD treatment, with coverage from six cameras, a surround sound mix, and plenty bonuses, including an original documentary about the Iraq War.
 The concert itself is pretty good, but cEvin Key’s keys are lost in the mix (maybe because the tour’s guitarist, William Morrison, directed the movie?), Ogre’s performance has a weird swagger, and the Alex Jones “colossal world government” case against the war might not have been the strongest one to make.

-Clip from The Greater Wrong of the Right
+The Greater Wrong of the Right

 The new Skinny Puppy DVD, Eurosolvent, is a free download shot and distributed by Hungarian fans with the band’s blessing, and it’s much better than the fancy one.
 Filmed in Budapest in 2010, it captures Ogre and Key on a club stage, playing as a trio with drummer Justin Bennett.
 Key’s beats, chords, and sound collages predominate, as they should, and Ogre moves differently in this show.
 Performing on large stages in 2004, Ogre put on a display of physical fitness that, while admirable, was hard to reconcile with Skinny Puppy’s grotesque imagery and noise.
 But on the smaller stage of Club Diesel in Budapest, Ogre doesn’t have to play to the cheap seats, and so is able to act out the debility and degradation in the music.
 Wearing a mask, a huge conical hat, and strips of white cloth, Ogre hobbles out on the club’s stage with the aid of a walker, looking like the undead mummy of Dada poet Hugo Ball.
 At this show, the video—now a wash of blurry, abstract color, without the agitprop specificity of the antiwar images—isn’t projected on a screen behind the band, but on the band itself, transforming its members into constantly changing chameleons.